TESDA Courses in the Philippines

 If you’re not familiar with them yet, below is an overview of TESDA courses and how they can help you.

 TESDA courses are short vocational courses that were designed to help people acquire the skills necessary to carry out tasks associated with specific jobs or crafts.
 TESDA courses cover a wide array of expertise including engineering, health sciences, computer and information technology, business, and agriculture to name a few.
-Duration of the courses vary depending on the number and complexity of the skills you are expected to learn and demonstrate.
+Duration of the courses varies depending on the number and complexity of the skills you are expected to learn and demonstrate.

 Technical Vocational Institutions